Staling: Culinary uses

 Stale bread or breadcrumbs made from it can be used to "stretch" meat in dishes such as haslet (a type of meatloaf in British cuisine, or meatloaf itself) and garbure (a stew in French cuisine).
 It can be a subsidiary ingredient in dishes such as fattoush (a type of salad in Levantine cuisine).
-Stale bread can be used as a base for dips such as skordalia (in Greek cuisine), or substituted with another ingredient.
+Stale bread can be used as a base for dips such as skordalia (in Greek cuisine) or substituted with another ingredient.

 In medieval cuisine, slices of stale bread, called trenchers, were used instead of plates.

 Countermeasures

 Anti-staling agents used in modern bread include wheat gluten, enzymes, and glycerolipids, mainly monoglycerides and diglycerides.

-Destaling

-Stale bread can be partially made fresh again by heating to 60 °C in a conventional oven or microwave oven.
+Stale bread can be partially made fresh again by heating to 60 C in a conventional oven or microwave oven.